Robert-maker1994/engineering-journal/data-structures/src/graphs/README.md

     - **Connected Graphs**: There is a path between any pair of vertices.
     - **Disconnected Graphs**: Least one pair of vertices without a path between them.

+## Difference between a weighted and unweighted graph.

+- **Weighted graph**: The edges are labeled with their corresponding weights, allowing algorithms to take these weights into account when performing operations like finding the shortest path, minimum spanning tree, or maximum flow.

+- **Unweighted Graph**: An unweighted graph, also known as an ordinary graph, is a graph where each edge is simply present or absent, without any numerical weight or cost associated with it.
+Unweighted graphs are used to model relationships that are either present or absent, without considering the magnitude or strength of the connection.

 ## How do you represent a graph as a data structure?

 1. **The adjacency Matrix**